 Detox From Ambien Safely

 Discontinuing Ambien abruptly can cause seizure activity, tremors, convulsions, and dangerously high blood pressure.
 Ambien can be tapered down through your doctor, but the safest way to detox is in a medically supervised treatment environment where the individual can be monitored and given medications to prevent the dangerous and uncomfortable withdrawal symptoms.

 Treatment for Ambien Addiction

 If you or someone you love is struggling with Ambien dependence, our addiction specialists are available around the clock to assist you.
-Evoke Wellness FL offers cutting edge addiction treatment.
+Evoke Wellness at Miramar offers cutting edge addiction treatment.
 We will help you get through the detox process with minimal pain and discomfort.
 We offer a safe environment and treat our clients with respect.
 Our mission is to help you build the foundation for long-term recovery.
 Your new life can start now if you give us a call today.